crptec/sinovate/docs/din_manual_vps_configuration_setup.md

-# DIN Manual VPS Configuration Setup : For SINOVATE Mainnet
+# SINOVATE InfinityNodes Manual VPS Configuration Setup:

 **An Ubuntu 18.04 VPS with 1 Cpu and  1GB MB Ram is needed.**